sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/overview.md

 ____
 ### SPECs (Specifications):

-These can be thought of as "mini scratchpad" which can save all relevant information for given experiment and parameters of HAL objects in one entity (key\-pair value).
+These can be thought of as "mini scratchpad" or "collection" of information and parameters relevant to ths given experiment, or obtained after running the experiment or after processing the data obtained from it.

+General usage:

+* Created ones.
+* Assiged multiple values, as the experiment proceeds